hrshovon/kaggle_mnist/README.md

 Update

-Currently highest accuracy after deskew operation is 99.171%.Changed learning rate and number of epochs
+Currently highest accuracy after deskew operation is 99.314%.Added a new neural network model.